ilanazane/ilanazane.github.io/docs/_posts/2022-11-17-DeepAutoencoder.md

 title: "Introduction to Autoencoders"
 date: 2022-11-17
 ---
 This week for my deep learning class we went over autoencoders.
 An autoencoder is a type of neural network that is used to learn different features of unlabeled data.
-The network has two main parts: an encoder function and a decoder function that reproduces a reconstruction. llallalal
+The network has two main parts: an encoder function and a decoder function that reproduces a reconstruction.

+A classical image autoencoder, which is coded below takes an image, maps it to a latent vector space via the encoder function, and then decodes it back to an output with the same dimensions as the original original image, via the decoder function.
+The network is then trained using the same images as in the input as target data.
+This means that the autoencoder learns to reconstruct the original inputs.
+When you impose certain constraints on the output of the encoder, you can get the autoencoder to basically learn interesting latent representations of the data.
+More commonly though, the enocder is constrained to be low dimensional and sparse-- this causes the encoder to act as a way to compress the input data into fewer bits of information.

 ```python
 from keras.layers import Dense,Conv2D,MaxPooling2D,UpSampling2D